-CREDITS

-1. Compl lete all of the following courses (11 credits):

-MUS 435 Opera Theatre

-Voice (

-MUS 896 Master's Recital Performance 4

-2. Compl lete 6 d credits in music history at the 400-level or above and two

-COURSE s in m usic theory (4 to 6 credits) at the 400-level or above (10 to

-- 12 credits) 3.
-Complete 7 to 9 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 851 or MUS 896. - 4.
+The credits of MUS 896 must include at least 8 credits of instruction in voice (2 credits for each of four semesters) and 2 credits of major ensemble (1 credit each of two semesters) - Complete 6 credits in musicology at the 400-level or above and two courses in music theory (4 to 6 credits) at the 400-level or above.
+(10 to 12 credits) - Complete 7 to 9 credits of elective courses in music at the 400-level or above, exclusive of additional credits in MUS 896. - 4.
 Complete one semester of study each in French, German, and Italian.
 Credits in courses in a foreign language may not be counted toward the requirements for the Master of Music degree.
-Courses completed as part of an undergraduate degree program may be used to satisfy this requirement. - Participate in music activities during two semesters of enrollment in the program.
-The activities must be approved by the student's academic advisor and must involve chorus. - 6.
+Courses completed as part of an undergraduate degree program may be used to satisfy this requirement. - 5.
 Perform a vocal recital under the guidance of the student's applied music instructor and approved by a committee from the vocal arts area in a pre-recital hearing.
 A recording of the recital must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree recording. - Complete the final oral certifying examination administered by a committee consisting of the student's applied music instructor, another member from the vocal arts area, and a faculty member from either the music theory or musicology area.